n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 shaping engine must be able to distinguish between dependent vowels and diacritical marks (which are categorized as `Mark [Mn]`).

-There are occasional special classes in use, such as `CONSONANT_DEAD`, which is used for the Bengali "Khanda Ta".
-In this case, the class indicates that "Khanda Ta" should match simple tests for consonants, but that, unlike standard consonants, it carries no inherent vowel.
+Bengali uses one sublcass of consonant, `CONSONANT_DEAD`.
+This subclass is used only for the Bengali "Khanda Ta" (`U+09CE`).
+It indicates that "Khanda Ta" should match tests for consonants, such as when [identifying syllables](#1-identifying-syllables-and-other-sequences), but that, unlike standard consonants, it carries no inherent vowel.
+The lack of an inherent vowel is important during the [initial reordering](#2-initial-reordering) stage.

 Other characters, such as symbols and miscellaneous letters (for example, letter-like symbols that only occur as standalone entities